Fred Hutchinson Cancer Research Center

 Dr. Davidson has published key findings on the role of hormones, particularly estrogen, on gene expression and cell growth in breast cancer.
 She has guided several important national clinical trials of new therapies for breast cancer, including chemo-endocrine therapy for premenopausal breast cancer.
 Her research has been supported by a portfolio of funding from the National Institutes of Health (NIH), Department of Defense, the Breast Cancer Research Foundation, and Susan G. Komen for the Cure.
 She has authored over 350 articles in the top journals of her field.

-An elected member of the Association of American Physicians and the National Academy of Medicine, Dr. Davidson is an active member of the scientific advisory boards as well as external advisory boards of many foundations and cancer centers.
+An elected member of the Association of American Physicians, National Academy of Medicine, and the American Academy of Arts and Sciences, Dr. Davidson is an active member of the scientific advisory boards as well as external advisory boards of many foundations and cancer centers.
 She has also served as an elected member of the Board of Directors of the American Association of Cancer Research (AACR) and the American Society of Clinical Oncology (ASCO) – the two largest organizations for cancer researchers and oncology professionals in the world.
 She was President of ASCO from 2007 to 2008 and President of AACR from 2016 to 2017.